jakestanley/jacodemon/Readme.md

     - Requires calling WadService::GetDataFromWads on map set selection
 - Beat par time badge/achievement
 - Multiple badges instead of one tiered badge

+### Bugs

+- If you quit during saving the replay buffer, then the replay buffer does not get renamed

+### Out of scope features

+#### Other source ports

+I'm thinking if you've got to the point you want to use a tool like this to handle recording your Doom career, you've probably already realised that DSDA Doom is one of the best tools for this, so at this point I will not be supporting other ports, though I do wish to make the code extensible enough to support such options.
+I made this scope decision in February 2025 after I have already written some code for Crispy/Chocolate Doom, so I'll leave that in for now, unused.

 ## Experimental features